Dmumladz3/Epam-course-module1/modules/53. Kafka Streams/Homework.md

 - Implement a custom SerDe to handle JSON (String) messages (transform from JSON to our entity) in the topic with the following fields:
 >{"name":"John","company":"EPAM","position":"developer","experience":5}
+- Filter messages out to make sure that their value is not NULL
 - The read messages get printed to the console

 #### Tips: